Communist Party of Ireland: 1970s and 1980s

 The Communist Party of Ireland formed in 1970 following a merger of the Irish Workers' Party and the Communist Party of Northern Ireland.
+According to Milotte, the Irish Workers' League had become the Irish Workers' Party in 1962, before merging eight years later with the Communist Party of Northern Ireland to form the third Communist Party of Ireland.
 Michael O'Riordan, a member of the Communist Party of Ireland (1933), became general secretary and would remain in that role until 1983.
 In March 1970, following the CPNI/IWP merger, the new Communist Party of Ireland issued a manifesto called For Unity and Socialism, advocating the election of left-wing governments in both parts of Ireland, and, eventually, the creation of a United Ireland.
+Bob Purdie states that the Communist Party of Northern Ireland had emerged from a 1941 split in the former Communist Party of Ireland over support for the Allied war effort after Germany invaded the Soviet Union.

 One notable split from the CPI was the Eurocommunist group the Irish Marxist Society, which left the CPI around 1976.
 The IMS was founded by Joe Deasy (1922–2013), Sam Nolan (1930-), Paddy Carmody, George Jeffares, Mick O'Reilly (1946-) and other former CPI members.
 The IMS advocated Marxist feminism and was also outspoken in its rejection of the two nations theory of Northern Ireland.
 Most of the IMS's members later joined the Irish Labour Party, where they played a leading role in the formation of Labour Left.

 The CPI strongly criticised the Anglo-Irish Agreement, claiming the AIA "underlined Partition and gave Britain a direct say in the affairs of the Republic".
 In the 1980s, its membership declined significantly during the electoral rise of the Workers' Party and this trend continued after the dissolution of the Soviet Union.
 The party's aim is to win the support of the majority of the Irish people for ending the capitalist system and for building socialism.
 It is actively opposed to neo-liberalism and to the European Union.

 Autobiographical accounts of the party in this period have been written by Mick O'Reilly, Helena Sheehan and Kevin McMahon.